Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 4. Click **Create** at the bottom of the description panel.
 5. Enter your **unique string** for "Name".
 6. Make sure the selected resource group is the one you just created.
 If not, choose the resource group you created for this solution.
-7. Leave the default values for all other fields.
-8. Click the **Create** button at the bottom.
+7. Leaving the default values for all other fields, click the **Create** button at the bottom.
-9. Go back to your resource group overview and wait until the storage account is deployed.
+8. Go back to your resource group overview and wait until the storage account is deployed.
 To check the deployment status, refresh the page or the list of the resources in the resource group as needed.

 #### Get the Primary Key for the Azure Storage Account
 These are the steps to get the access key that will be used in the SQL script to load the data into Azure SQL DW: